5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/I2C_TrackPad_Patches/README.md

 ```
 ### Adding SSDT-I2C_SPED
 #### Patch Method
+  - These methods are essential for trackpads to work properly on Macos.
+When no matches are found in ACPI we have to insert these corrections through dedicated     SSDT.
   - SSCN and FMCN methods must be under the trackpad I2C controller we need to activate.